Relational Agency

 If you deal with someone contrary to the boundaries you’ve established for your life, you’re effectively walking away from your relationship with yourself and your trust in your faith.
 The bible says: “Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
 But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do” (James 1:23-25).
 Let’s apply this…your trust in your faith is based on the word of God about you and for you.
 It’s your truth and the foundation for your boundaries.

 For many, the hardest relationships to apply relational agency to are family members and intimate partners.
-Outside of relationship with self, these relationships are padded with expectations and beliefs that are untrue, or we’ve been conditioned to believe certain things that are untrue.
+Outside of relationship with self, these relationships often come with expectations and beliefs that are untrue, or we’ve been conditioned to believe certain things about these relationships that are untrue.
 A mother or father is not dishonored by boundaries, any more than an intimate partner is.
 But because of conditioning, it’s hard to stand in relational agency and apply Jesus’ boundaries to the people we love: “Who is My mother, or My brothers?”
 And He looked around in a circle at those who sat about Him, and said, “Here are My mother and My brothers!
 For whoever does the will of God is My brother and My sister and mother” (Mark 3:33-35).

 Patrick